Preface:

 Maximum power at given speed

-The highest electrical output power at a given speed results half way down the voltage-current-line.
+The highest electrical output power at a given speed results halfway down the voltage-current-line.
 That is where the power rectangle is largest. i.e. at a value of the terminal voltage that is half of the internally generated voltage.

 The efficiency is always slightly below 50% at this operating point; hence, the mechanical input power is roughly twice this value.
-We observe that...
+We observe the following:

 1.3 Generator efficiency